TheOdinProject/curriculum/rails_programming/introduction/installing_rails.md

 ### Step 3: Deploy Your Rails Application

 Now that you've created your first Rails application, it's time to deploy it so that you can show the whole world!
 This process will allow you to send a link to people so they can see your app working.

+Recall, in the [previous lesson](https://www.theodinproject.com/courses/ruby-on-rails/lessons/preparing-for-deployment) we set up our Heroku account to deploy our web applications.
+If you have not already done so, go back and complete the lesson.

 #### Step 3.1: Create a Heroku Application